wizardoftrap/EV-Charging-Station-Location-Optimization/readme.md

 #### Function Photo
 ![Objective 1 Function](ob_1.jpg)
+Where P is for congestion and Jacobian Matrix is for VSF

 #### Result Photo
+Results obtained from candidate selection
 ![Objective 1 Results](result_1.jpg)

 ### Objective 2: Minimizing Cost and Waiting Time